-At Feline Snoozers, we would like to recognize organizations that take care of cats.
+At Feline Snoozers, we would like to recognize organizations that take care of felines and other animal friends.

-Sanctuaries, humane societies and shelters across the world are out there helping take care of cats without forever homes (yet!).
+Sanctuaries, humane societies and shelters across the world are out there helping take care of cats and dogs without forever homes (yet!).
 We’d like to share a little bit about these organizations with all our customers.
 Each month we will highlight an organization that cares for felines.
+Please help support these wonderful organizations!

 More than 6,000 homeless dogs and cats will turn to the Pet Alliance of Greater Orlando for caring, compassion and hope through our animal shelters this year.
 Pet Alliance provides food, medical care and shelter for dogs and cats until they find their new homes.
 The average length of stay for dogs is 8 days and for cats is 15 days.
 Pet Alliance’s live release rate averages around 96%, making it what is considered a “no kill” shelter.